-Figure 7.14.
-MUC case study: Flow aspect extending Login
+Figure 7.
+MUC case study: Flow aspect (bottom) extending business process Login (top)

-7.3 UWE Metamodel
+1.3 UWE METAMODEL

 The UWE metamodel is defined as a conservative extension of the UML 2.0 metamodel.
 Conservative means that the model elements of the UML metamodel are not modified.
 Instead, all new model elements of the UWE metamodel are related by inheritance to at least one model element of the UML metamodel.
 We define additional features and relationships for the new elements.
 Analogous to the well-formedness rules in the UML specification, we use OCL constraints to specify the additional static semantics of these new elements.
 The resulting UWE metamodel is profileable, which means that it is possible to map the metamodel to a UML profile (Koch and Kraus, 2003).
 In particular, UWE stays compatible with the MOF interchange metamodel and therefore with tools that are based on the corresponding XML interchange format XMI.
 The advantage is that all standard UML CASE tools which support UML profiles or UML extension mechanisms can be used to create UWE models of Web applications.
 If technically possible, these CASE tools can further be extended to support the UWE method.

-ArgoUWE, see Sect.
-7.5, presents an instance of such CASE tool support for UWE based on the UWE metamodel.
+ArgoUWE, see Section 1.5, presents an instance of such CASE tool support for UWE based on the UWE metamodel.